We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 - Hide judgement.
 Don’t dismiss your judgmental thoughts as wrong.
 Keep them for your reflection time so that you can learn from them.

 What should we talk about?

 If you find someone who was born in another country but isn’t currently living there, they miss it.
 Go ahead and ask them about it.
-They won’t mind a bit.
+They won’t mind.
 The opportunity to share the beauty of their homeland with others is a blessing.
 It is an excuse to take a trip down memory lane.

 Granted, you will not hear all beautiful rose-colored stories.
-The is a reason they are no longer there.
+There is likely a reason they are no longer there.
 Be prepared to hear some beauty and some horror all mixed into one.

 Don’t ask about: